Perth EuroWalk

 Directly outside the gallery, the sculpture “Torse de Femme” is of a female torso is a cast of a JD Fergusson sculpture.
 It is part of the River Tay Public Art Trail.

-Walking Instructions: To get to our next stop, come out of the gallery, turn left and walk along Tay Street to the zebra crossing at the railway bridge.
-Use the crossing to cross Tay Street towards the River Tay and walk along the riverside walkway towards the town centre.
+We now continue along Tay Street.
+Walk along the riverside walkway towards the town centre.
 You will pass various public art exhibits from the River Tay Public Art Trail plus the various features of the flood defence system.
-Cross across Queen’s Bridge and look out for our next stop which is the carvings on the pillars on the flood defence wall as we continue walking along the riverside walkway.
+Cross across Queen’s Bridge and look out for the carvings on the pillars on the flood defence wall as we continue walking along the riverside walkway.